 Upper School Principal

 The Upper School’s 75-minute class periods provide time for broad exploration of ideas within each class and each discipline, and learning is enhanced by state-of-the-art spaces such as the Hugh K. Schilling Math and Science Center (opened in 2018) and the newly-renovated Humanities Wing (opened in 2019).
 Students are energetic and informed participants in discussions, nuanced and accountable in their analysis, and articulate in their critique and defense of ideas.
-The Upper School program culminates in seminars that use college-level texts and require substantial independent work.
+The Upper School program culminates in seminars that typically use college-level texts and require substantial independent work.

 The schedule also has built-in time during the school day for co-curricular activities, studying, and meeting with teachers, and allows for a balanced approach to homework.